AntoineSebert/AdvancedAICoursework_1/coursework.md

 #### "Red and White Wine Quality EDA" dataset

 See [src/ann.ipynb#"Red and White Wine Quality EDA" dataset](src/ann.ipynb#"Red and White Wine Quality EDA" dataset) for the implementation of the tests.
+The figures below have been directly exported from the code.

 ##### Epochs

-The study will be carried upon the following values (with the default value in bold) : 1, 10, **100**, 1000, 10000
+The study will be carried upon the following values (with the default value in bold) : 1, 10, **100**, 200, 300

 ![epoch hyperparameter results](images/ann_epoch_numbers_rawwqeda.png)